IS EVERYONE REALLY WELCOME?

 We welcome children in all of our services.
 Children also have a need to worship God, and we have a responsibility to help them learn how.
 They learn by being involved.
-For very small ones, there is a nursery staffed by volunteers available during the 10:45 worship service.
-For restless little ones, our entryway is equipped with audio speakers and glass doors.
+For very small ones, there is a nursery on occasion, staffed by volunteers available during worship service.
+For restless little ones, our entryway is equipped with a small play area, audio speakers and glass doors.

 HOW CAN I MEET OTHERS?